← Back to notes

 How to actually get them right.

-Honestly, most of these are red flags.
+These are red flags (yours, not theirs).
 Take home tests are signal tests, not checkbox tests.
-Every choice you make communicates a judgement call from you.
-Things like naming, readability, responsiveness, tests and most importantly prioritisation.
+Every choice you make communicates a judgement call.
+Naming, readability, responsiveness, tests and most importantly prioritisation.